henrik7264/PY_Actors/README.md

 Each time a message is published by an Actor the set of callback functions that have subscribed to the message will be executed.
 This takes place in the Dispatcher where a number of Worker threads will take care of the execution.
 The published message reach the

 There are some problems related to this architecture:
-1. While executing one callback funtion another message may be published and trigger another callback function.
-This could in worse case lead to thread synchonisation problems.
-The ReSyAct library solves this problem by allowing only one callback function per Actoror to execute at a time, i.e. 100 Actors can concurrently execute 100 callback functions, but one Actor can only execute one callback funtion at a time.
+1. While executing one callback function another message may be published and trigger another callback function.
+This could in worse case lead to thread synchronization problems.
+The ReSyAct library solves this problem by allowing only one callback function per Actor to execute at a time, i.e. 100 Actors can concurrently execute 100 callback functions, but one Actor can only execute one callback function at a time.
 2. A heavy message load may create the situation described in item 1.
-To accomodate for this problem the ReSyAct library will adapt the number of Workers to the message load, i.e. another Worker will be added to the Dispatcher if the messages cannot be handled as fast as they arrive.
+To accommodate for this problem the ReSyAct library will adapt the number of Workers to the message load, i.e. another Worker will be added to the Dispatcher if the messages cannot be handled as fast as they arrive.
 This can in worse case lead to a large amount Workers (threads).

 ### Actors (Python)
 Actors is like messages a central part of the ReSyAct library.
-All Actors are subclasses of an Actor class
+All Actors are sub-classes of an Actor class

 #### Creation of an Actor
 ```python